ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_seaice_sensitivity.rst

 Overview
 --------

 This recipe and diagnostic calculates the rate of sea ice area loss per degree of warming, as in plot 1d of `Notz et al.`_ and figure 3e of `Roach et al.`_.
+The figures used in the plots are output to csv files in the work directory.

 .. _`Notz et al.`: https://doi.org/10.1029/2019GL086749
 .. _`Roach et al.`: https://doi.org/10.1029/2019GL086729